 'Cultural' is anything that resonates the creative heart and soul of a culture.
 Sounds of a Sphere places focus on the simple, the sincere and the timeless.
 To captivate a listener’s emotions in totality I feel that in some cases all it takes is a single player: playing one instrument and/or singing with raw imperfection.
-Overall, here are some examples: Peru, Norway, India, Hawaii, Armenia, Kenya, Chile
+Overall, here are some examples: Armenia, Peru, Norway, India, Hawaii, Armenia(Duduk), Kenya, Chile

 While blending contemporary with traditional, there is a preference for the simple yet beautiful folk songs that have survived the test of time and tell a historical story.
 Example: Greece's Seikilos Epitaph - one of the worlds oldest notated songs (200 BC)